 Second, another main aim of the project involves community participation whereby the findings produced will be presented in forums of public engagement, including the South African parliament, so as to positively inform various processes of communications and media policy making in our country and therefore serve to benefit the South African citizenry.
 The findings also inform advocacy and activism efforts and campaigns, regarding communications and media rights.

 Each of the three main focus areas of the Media Policy and Democracy Project are lead by a senior researcher.
-They are:

 Focus area 1: Internet freedom, privacy online, and communications surveillance Prof Jane Duncan (University of Johannesburg)